zendejas831/LoginTest/README.md

 # LoginTest
 First working implimentation of Login and Registration.
-Partial implimentation of change password and profile Did it save it?
+Also partial implimentation of change password and profile.